 Also, explore the patient’s reasons to die vs. reasons to live.
 Inquire about aborted attempts, rehearsals (such as tying a noose or loading a gun), and non-suicidal self-injurious actions, as these are indicators of the patient’s intent to act on the plan.
 Consider the patient’s judgment and level of impulse control.
 Administer a mental status exam if in doubt about mental status.

 In a recent study in the United States, researchers wanted to know the number of those who have thought about committing suicide within the last year.
 Unfortunately, 9.4 million Americans have answered that they thought about killing themselves, i.e. suicidal ideation was positive.

-Based on this study, the two most important risk factors for a suicidal attempt are suicidal ideation and having a suicide plan.
+Based on this study, the 2 most important risk factors for a suicidal attempt are suicidal ideation and having a suicide plan.

-The rate of suicide is highest in the middle-aged or elderly; the number of suicides is greatest in individuals aged between 15 and 29 years old.
+The rate of suicide is highest in the middle-aged or the elderly; the number of suicides is the greatest in individuals aged between 15–29 years.